The motivation for adding packages functionality:

 id-as'…', then ZI knows that the package is already installed.

-The Unicode arrow is allowed in ZI syntax as in example below.
+The Unicode arrow is allowed in ZI syntax as in the example below.

 zi id-as=jekyll pack param='GEM → jekyll' for any-gem